-At the top right in the 3D Model section, the user can configure the resolution of the curved parts and the three materials used for the surface of the road and the surface of the excavated and filled scarps (the chain on the right enables the same material to be assigned to the three surfaces).
+In the 3D view section, the three materials used for the surface of the road and the surface of the excavated and filled scarps (the chain on the right enables the same material to be assigned to the three surfaces).

-In the 2D/3D View section, it can be configured whether the perimeter of the road will be displayed in the map view (by activating the relative checkbox on the left) and the pens used to represent the edge of the road in the map and 3D views.
+In the 3D View section, it can be configured whether the perimeter of the road will be displayed in the map and the surface material used to represent the slope of the road in 3D views.